Group Workplace Assessments

 - Debrief and close out projects before launching new ones.

 Many organizations have used this diagnostic tool to define and resolve issues that were thought to be chronic.
-When you purchase your private URL, you and your group members will be able to take the 56-question Workplace Communication Assessment, have the results analyzed, and see the rankings of the workplace issues – from the most frequent to the least.
+When you purchase your private URL, you and your group members will be able to take the 56-question Group Workplace Assessment, have the results analyzed, and see the rankings of the workplace issues – from the most frequent to the least.
 These issues are associated with unclear or incomplete communications, so the recommendations for simple changes will help people to reduce those problems quickly.

-Group Communication Subscriptions
+Group Workplace Assessment Subscriptions

 - Do you want to increase the productivity of your team or workgroup?
 The Manager Subscription is for you.